onlivfe/Tantalos/README.md

 ## License

 TBD, most like AGPL.
 In the meanwhile, I at least grant you the permission to view and redistribute the source code as-is, without any warranty.
 Do remember that you still need to follow the dep crates' licenses too.
+If you are actually interested in contributing, let me know and I'll plonk down a proper license.